ysimonson/stack.io/README.md

 After you start any of these apps, navigate your browser to `http://localhost:8000`.

 For full details, checkout the architecture doc, located in `doc/architecture.md`.

 ## Client ##

-The client is a library webapps can use for making stack.io calls.
-It uses socket.io to communicate with the server, which in turn makes the actual ZeroRPC requests.
+The client is a library that webapps can use for making stack.io calls.
+To create a new client, include the script in ./bin/client/stack.io.js in your webapp.
+Then instantiate a new client:

-For a complete example, checkout the dashboard, located in `apps/dashboard`.
+    var client = new stack.IO(host, function(error) {
+        console.error(error);
+    });

+From there, you can start using a service, e.g.:

+    client.use("service_name", function(error, context) {
+        context.sayHello("World", function(error, response, more) {
+            console.log(error, response, more);
+        });
+    });

+If you have authentication setup, you'll want to login before using a service.

+An example login using normal (username+password) authentication:

+    client.login("username", "password", function(error, permissions) {
+        ...
+    });

+You can also do OAuth, if you run the server with OAuth authentication middleware.
+See `apps/oauth` for an example.

+To logout, simply call `client.logout(callback)`.

+Stack.io clients also have a couple of utility methods.
+To list available services, call `client.services()`.
+To introspect on the methods of a specific service, call `client.introspect("service_name", callback)`.

 ## Server ##